-Doors flew open on all sides of the hallway as her cry rebounded through the house.
+Doors flew open on both sides of the hallway as her cry rebounded through the house.
 More women screamed.
 People poured forth to crowd around us.
 I cringed away from them, hiding my face in Haydar’s chest.
 I couldn’t be hemmed in right now.
 Instead of the familiar faces of my servants, I saw the angry ones of the mob.

 “Stand aside!”
 Mrs. Marston barked.

 She shoved her way through the onlookers and walked, bold as brass, right up to Haydar, as if the sight that greeted her was no worse than anything she’d seen before.
 Careless of her own cleanliness, she wiped at me with the apron tied around her waist, slicking the filth from my skin as she searched for wounds.

 “None of it is her blood,” Adnan told her.

 She tsked under her breath and brushed gentle fingers across my cheek.
 “Well, this at least will need tending.”

 “Where is she?” a deep voice bellowed from further down the hall.

 The crowd parted, and there he was, striding toward me.
 His face was a thundercloud at first, but then his eyes landed on mine and shock reigned supreme.
 He closed the distance between us at a run.
 I reached for him, the sobs I’d kept at bay finally breaking free.
 Careless of the onlookers, he scooped me out of Haydar’s arms and crushed me to him.